kdten/react-firebase-globalchat/README.md

 ## Optimizations

 Initially this React project was built with the default create-react-app but quickly moved to Vite for a reduced build time and smaller bundle size.
-The project was also optimized for mobile devices and tablets.
-The chat application was also optimized for speed by using a realtime database and only loading the last 20 messages on initial load.
+Having more time I would love to implement a censorship feature that would filter out profanity and other inappropriate language to keep the chat clean.

 ## Lessons Learned

 This project was a great introduction to Firebase and Firestore.
 I learned how to use Firebase to handle authentication and how to use Firestore to store and retrieve data in realtime.
 I also learned how to use Vite to build a React application and how to optimize a React application for mobile devices and tablets.

+## Installation

+- Clone repo
+- run 'npm install'
+- repalce "//config here" with your own firebase config in the App.jsx file, in the firebaseConfig object variable const firebaseConfig = {
+  //config here
+};
+- run 'npm dev' to view on localhost